Organizing Physics with Open Energy-Driven Systems: The Semantics of Open Energy-driven Systems

-Generally speaking, this trick works whenever the indexed set of systems $\Sys : \cat C \to \Set$ is `free' in a specific sense: its elements are the objects of the slice $T/\cat C$, there T is a functor $T:\cat{States} \to \cat C$ which picks out ``state spaces''.\footnote{Being a ``state space'' is an attitude, not a formal mathematical concepts: any functor into $\cat C$ suffices.} In that case we can always build a collapse functor $\Para(\otimes_\Sys) \to \Para(\otimes_T)$ by reproducing the construction of~\cref{prop:collapse}.
+Generally speaking, this trick works whenever the indexed set of systems $\Sys : \cat C \to \Set$ is `free' in a specific sense: its elements are the objects of the slice $T/\cat C$, there T is a functor $T:\cat{States} \to \cat C$ which picks out ``state spaces'',\footnotemark~not unlike what we did in~\cref{const:ode}.

+In that case we can always build a collapse functor $\Para(\otimes_\Sys) \to \Para(\otimes_T)$ by reproducing the construction of~\cref{prop:collapse}.
 Systems which are given by slicing under a functor play a central role in~\cite{myers_Categorical_2023}, where Myers shows most theories of systems can be obtained in this way.